 Stalking is a crime!
 Are you being stalked?
 What should you do?

-Q. If you ignore a stalker, he or she will go away, right?
+If you ignore a stalker, will they go away?